faddalibrahim/faddalibrahim/README.md

 🌱 Find all about me on my [website](https://faddalibrahim.com)
 👯 Would love to collaborate on any cool web project
 💬 Apart from tech, we can talk about movies and football
-✏️ Read my technical articles on [dev](https://dev.to/faddalibrahim)
+✏️ I author technical content on [dev](https://dev.to/faddalibrahim) and [sweetcode](https://sweetcode.io/author/fibrahim/)
-🖊️ I write self-development articles on my [blog](https://blog.faddalibrahim.com)
+🖊️ Read my personal experiences and self-development tips on my [blog](https://blog.faddalibrahim.com)
 📫 Reach me on [linkedin](https://www.linkedin.com/in/faddalibrahim/) and [twitter](https://twitter.com/FaddalIbrahim)
 🎉 Math, Anime and Coding is my love triangle